meroton/docs/blog/2026-04-09-updates-to-bb-deployments.md

 ## Remove support for legacy sharding

-A previous version of the sharding implementation was kept available for migration purposes, but it is now removed.
+A legacy version of the sharding implementation has been removed.
+It was previously kept available for migration purposes.

 ## Remote Execution: Add chunking algorithm